AnaisAguiar1/Eutech/task_2/README.md

 <br>

-We started with all the firewall installation and configuration of Linux, in this case we used an Ubuntu machine to create all the rules that we wanted to allow or deny inbound and outbound traffic for specific ports, protocols, and IP addresses.
+We started with all the firewall installations and configurations of Linux, in this case we used an Ubuntu machine to create all the rules that we wanted to allow or deny inbound and outbound traffic for specific ports, protocols, and IP addresses.

 We worked with SSH, HTTP, HTTPS and Mysql protocols.

-Then we aregoing to work with the same firewall rules but in windows.
+Then we worked with the same firewall rules but in windows.

 <br>